home

 // the actual "writeMessage" call, and thus it would not be possible

-// too have have more than one writeMessage per request
+// to have more than one writeMessage per request

 return error.PendingMessage;